Iskandar (Timurid dynasty)

 Iskandar Mirza (1384 – 1415) was a member of the Timurid dynasty and the grandson of its founder, the Central Asian conqueror Timur.
 Iskandar was among the princes who attempted to claim the throne in the aftermath of Timur's death.
 He became a prominent ruler and was notable for his strong interest in culture and learning.
 He was defeated by his uncle Shah Rukh and later executed during a rebellion attempt.

 Background

 Iskandar was born on 25 April 1384 and was the second son of Umar Shaikh Mirza I by his wife, the Mongol princess Malikat Agha.
-His father was the eldest of the four sons of Timur and his mother was a daughter of the Khan of Moghulistan, Khizr Khoja.
+His father was the eldest of the four sons of Timur and his mother was a daughter of the Chagatai prince, Khizr Ughlan.